Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Classroom Mode Language Pack/readme.md

 For those familiar with classroom mode on a Room Kit plus, Sx80, or Room Kit Pro Room device by Cisco, it's clear that this is running off of a back-end macro script we don't have access too normally.

-To my surprise, I learn from a good bi-lingual friend of mine that the Classroom Mode script, as of 10-19-2020 (Could change in the future), only generate the Classroom mode UI in English.
+To my surprise, I learn from a good bi-lingual friend of mine that the Classroom Mode script, as of 10-19-2020 (Could change in the future), only generates the Classroom mode UI in English.

 I would have never known as I only speak English, but that could be up for debate as well :wink:

-I decided to help out my friend, and as many others as I could with Google translate and volunteers to help expand the language portfolio of the Classroom Mode UI.
+I decided to help out my friend, and as many others as I could with Google translate and volunteered to help expand the language portfolio of the Classroom Mode UI.

-Luckily for us, even though the script is hidden, the UI Extensions are exposed, so we can target them with new text :smirk:
+Luckily for us, even though the script is hidden, the UI Extensions are exposed, so we can update them with new text :smirk:

 ## Goal